Harvest Moon (Neil Young song)

-"Harvest Moon" is a song written by Canadian and American singer and songwriter Neil Young, released in November 1992 by Reprise Records as the first single from his 19th album bearing the same name, Harvest Moon (1992).
+"Harvest Moon" is a song written by Canadian and American singer and songwriter Neil Young, released in November 1992 by Reprise Records as the first single from his 19th album, Harvest Moon (1992).
 The song was both written and produced by Young, reaching No. 36 on the UK Singles Chart, and Rolling Stone ranked it his 30th best.

 Background and composition

 Linda Ronstadt provides the backing vocals.
 The song is composed in the key of D Major, with Young's guitar in Drop D tuning and his vocal range spanning from D_{3} to F#_{4}.